 Another way to get involved in Future Earth is to join the Future Earth Open Network, an online platform for inspiring and supporting collaboration around global sustainability.

 Future Earth News and Events

-DIVERSITAS Celebrates 23 Years of Existence and Transition to Future Earth A conference to celebrate the DIVERSITAS programme on biodiversity science brought together seventy guests representing past and present members of the DIVERSITAS community.
-The September 2014 event showcased the achievements and legacy of DIVERSITAS over the course of its more than 20 years of existence and highlighted new opportunities for biodiversity science afforded by the transition to Future Earth.
-A group of four young scientists were selected to report on the meeting, and links to their blogs, photos, and videos can be found on the Future Earth website.
-Future Earth to Have Globally Distributed Secretariat Future Earth will have a new Secretariat, with a unique and innovative structure that spans three continents, as announced by the International Council for Science on behalf of the members of the Science and Technology Alliance for Global Sustainability (the Alliance).
-Over 20 expressions of interest were received for the Future Earth Secretariat.
-The new Secretariat comprises five global hubs, which will function as a single entity.
+Future Earth Operating Through Globally Distributed Secretariat As of late 2014, Future Earth has a new Secretariat in place, with a unique and innovative structure that spans three continents, as announced by the International Council for Science on behalf of the members of the Science and Technology Alliance for Global Sustainability (the Alliance).
+Over 20 expressions of interest were received for the Future Earth Secretariat, now comprised of five global hubs that will function as a single entity.
 They are located in the United States (Colorado), Canada (Montreal), France (Paris), Japan (Tokyo), and Sweden (Stockholm).
-The consortium of global hubs is currently working with the Alliance to refine details of its proposal, ahead of agreeing to a Memorandum of Understanding.
-For more details, please consult the ICSU website.
+For more details, please consult the Future Earth website.